thoughtworks-jumpstart/jumpstart/javascript/node-and-npm/README.md

 Those characters are used to define what happens when there are newer releases of the libraries.

-#### In Semantic Versioning 3 numbers are used to describe the version of a package
+#### In Semantic Versioning, three numbers are used to describe the version of a package

 **Major version**
   - this number is increased when a new breaking change is added